-Regular maintenance of ventilation systems is essential to ensure performance, air quality, and the health of occupants in a building.
-But how often should it be done, and what interventions are needed?
+Regular maintenance of ventilation systems is essential to ensure their performance, air quality and the health of a building’s occupants.
+But how often should it be done, and what types of interventions are required?

 It is recommended to inspect ventilation systems at least once a year.
-As stated in the official technical sheet from the Government of Quebec, “All mechanical ventilation systems must be inspected and adjusted at least once a year, and filters maintained or replaced as needed” (Frequence du Nettoyage des Conduits de Ventilation Mecanique, 2023).
+As highlighted in the official technical guidelines from the Government of Québec, “all mechanical ventilation systems must be inspected and adjusted at least once a year, and filters must be serviced or replaced as needed” (Frequence du Nettoyage des Conduits de Ventilation Mecanique, 2023).

-This step allows you to check the overall condition of the ducts, the cleanliness of the filters, and the proper functioning of motors and ventilation grilles.
+This step helps verify the overall condition of the ducts, the cleanliness of the filters, and the proper functioning of motors and air grilles.

-In high-traffic or specialized environments (restaurants, healthcare facilities, daycares), more frequent inspections (every 3 to 6 months) are strongly recommended.
+In high‑traffic environments or settings with specific requirements (restaurants, healthcare facilities, childcare centers), more frequent inspections, every 3 to 6 months for example, are strongly recommended.

-This preventive technical visit helps detect signs of wear, dust buildup, or contaminants early, and makes it easier to plan necessary interventions before major issues or breakdowns occur.
+This preventive technical visit helps quickly detect signs of wear, dust or contaminant buildup, and plan the necessary interventions before major failures or issues occur.

 Duct Cleaning: Keeping the Air Clean and Healthy

-Over time, ventilation ducts accumulate dust, fibers, pollen, and sometimes even mold or grease residue (especially in kitchens).
+Over time, ventilation ducts accumulate dust, fibers, pollen and sometimes even mold or grease residues (especially in kitchens).
 These deposits affect air quality and reduce system efficiency.
-Recommended frequency depends on the environment:
+The recommended cleaning frequency varies depending on the environment.

 1. Standard business sectors (offices, retail stores)